5 Reasons Why Attorneys Should Say Yes to Document Review Work

 eDiscovery has seen an influx of private equity and M&A activity; it's been at the forefront of the movement toward ALSPs (alternative legal service providers); and it operates at the intersection of legal, IT, and business.

-Tags: Document Review, eDiscovery
+Tags: Document Review, eDiscovery, Managed Review

 Ryan Short